cbcj3000/Parking-Violations-Plotly/README.md

 - Layers Buttons
    - Only filter currently shown is parking meters and is retrieved fromt he backend using an API from OpenData

 How to read the data: Each point represents a spot where at least one parking violation occured.
-The darker the spot, the more violations occured at that location.
+The more red the spot, the more violations occured at that location.
 You can see more information about a spot, icluding the amount of violations when you hover over it.

-INCLUDE CHRISTINA:
-- PHOTO OF THE POPUPS
-- GRAND PHOTO
-- CHANGE RANGE
-- CHANGE FILTERS
-- SPECIFIC PHOTO OF THE PIE CHART ONLY

 Notes:
 - I set the min year to 2015 as based on the data I was using anything before 2015 is not as accurate